sparc-coop/blossom/README.md

 ### Authentication

 All Features by default require some form of authentication, as most real-world API endpoints are private, not public.
-However, Sparc includes a feature type called `PublicFeature` which opens up anonymous access to the feature.
+However, Blossom includes a feature type called `PublicFeature` which opens up anonymous access to the feature.
 If you wish to defer user authentication to a later point in the development of your app, you can simply use `PublicFeature` for all features until you're ready.

-When you're ready, simply add the appropriate NuGet package to the `Sparc.Features` project and configure it per the documentation.
+When you're ready, simply add the appropriate NuGet package to the `Features` project and configure it per the documentation.

-Sparc includes three main options for authentication:
+Blossom includes three main options for authentication:

 - Azure AD B2C (good for secure OAuth2.0 consumer apps):
 [Sparc.Authentication.AzureADB2C](/Sparc.Authentication.AzureADB2C)